paquettm/eComH24S1/Codeception_LinuxDocker_Windows.md

 ### Shortcut to Codeception

-Next, for convenience again, we create a script `/opt/lampp/htdocs/codecept` as a shortcut to the codecept script as, containing:
+Next, we create a script file named `codecept` in the `/opt/lampp/htdocs/` directory, maybe with the command `nano /opt/lampp/htdocs/codecept`, as a shortcut to the codecept script, containing:
 ```
 #!/bin/bash